Superconvergence of differential structure for finite element methods on perturbed surface meshes: Numerical results

 \section{Numerical results}

-In this section, we present numerical examples to verify the theoretical analysis.
-We consider two types of surfaces in the first applications.
-The first type is on the unit sphere, where we add artificial $\mathcal{O}(h^2)$ perturbation to the discretized mesh in order to verify our theoretical results.
-With this, we are able to verify the geometric approximation of $\manifold_{h}$ to $\manifold_{h}^*$.
-The second type is general surfaces, where the vertices of its discretization mesh do not necessarily locate on the exact surface.
-The initial mesh of the general surface was generated using the three-dimensional surface mesh generation module of the Computational Geometry Algorithms Library \cite{cgal}.
-To get meshes in other levels, we first perform the uniform refinement.
-Then we project the newest vertices onto the $\manifold$.
-In the general case, there is no explicit project map available.
-Hence we adopt the first-order approximation of projection map as given in \cite{DemlowDziuk2007}.
-Thus, the vertices of the meshes are not on the exact surface $\manifold$ but in a $\mathcal{O}(h^2)$ neighborhood along the normal vectors for the second type of surfaces.
+In this section, we present numerical examples to verify the theoretical results.
+Two types of surfaces are tested as benchmark examples.
+The first type is the unit sphere, where we add artificial $\mathcal{O}(h^2)$ perturbation to the discretized mesh in order to match exactly our assumptions.
+With this, we are able to show the geometric approximation of $\manifold_{h}$ to $\manifold_{h}^*$.
+The second one is a more general surface, where the vertices of its discretization mesh do not necessarily locate on the exact surface.